GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
+> ### The most important single aspect of software development is to be clear about what you are trying to build.
 >
-> ~ *Alan Turing*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts